Financial Aid

 2. A student’s eligibility is terminated at the point when maximum time frame parameters have been met.
 Generally, limitations are: 98 attempted credits for an Associate degree, 186 attempted credits for a bachelor’s degree, or 60 attempted credits for an undecided degree seeking student.
 Graduate student eligibility expires at 68 attempted credits.
 Transfer credits will affect these time frames.

 3. Students must meet a Grade Point Average (GPA) and a percentage of credits attempted (usually 67%) requirement to continue their eligibility.
-Minimum accumulative GPA is 2.00 for undergraduates and 3.00 for graduates.
+Minimum cumulative GPA is 2.00 for undergraduates and 3.00 for graduates.
 Satisfactory completion means a student has received a minimum grade of ‘D’ or ‘P’ (pass).
 Grades other than A, B, C, D, or Pass do not meet satisfactory academic progress requirements.

 5. This policy is applicable to all students receiving institutionally administered aid.
 Any federal, state, and institutional aid (including scholarships, fee waivers, work-study and loans) are included in this policy.
 MSU-N Staff waivers are the only exception.
 The eligibility of students may be reviewed at any time during the semester.